MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 The work that graduates does should focus on what the graduate needs to learn.
 Graduates should **not** be treated like 2nd class citizens and given the 'dirty' jobs to do, they should pair/mob on high value items with their mentor and the rest of their mentors team.
-Graduates will also have work to do for the Jedi academny, they should take time each day to work on their Jedi academy work during off peak team times.
+Graduates will also have work to do for the Jedi academy, they should take time each day to work on their Jedi academy work during off peak team times.

 ### How long does a graduate stay with their mentor / team

-We believe that a healthy period of time that a graduate should stay with a mentor is about 6 months although we believe this should be handled on a case by case basis.
-Part of a graduate becoming a seasoned professional is having an opportunity to work in other teams.
+We believe that a healthy period of time that a graduate should stay with a mentor is about 6 months although we believe this should be handled on a case by case basis and that for some it may be appropriate

+Part of a graduate becoming a professional is having an opportunity to work in other teams.
+When it becomes appropriate for a graduate to change mentors (and teams), the same care and consideration should be put into a new mentor selecting a graduate.

+To provide useful interactions for future mentor/graduate selections, graduates should have day "exchanges" where they spend time with other teams and potential mentors.
+We believe this should only be done nearing the end of the first 6 months.

-### The jedi academy
+### The Jedi academy

-The jedi academy is a supporting program to increase a graduates knowledge in being a professional software developer.
-The jedi academy will meet every two weeks to focus on a fundamental areas of software development.
+The Jedi academy is a supporting program to increase a graduates knowledge in being a professional software developer.
+The Jedi academy will meet every two weeks to focus on a fundamental areas of software development.
 Each session is facilitated by different expert who's aim is to provide attendees hands on exposure to certain practices.
 Sessions can be up to 4 hours, with pre and post session work.

-Some of the fortnigtly topics include Crafting Code, TDD, Refactoring, Design principles, Object Oriented Design Patterns, etc
+Some of the fortnightly topics include Crafting Code, TDD, Refactoring, Design principles, Object Oriented Design Patterns, etc

 For a more complete breakdown of topics covered view the [following post](http://blog.markpearl.co.za/Jedi-Academy)